gbadev-org/tonc/content/pages/affobj.md

 ## Affine sprite initialization {#sec-init}

 To turn a regular sprite into an affine sprite you need to do two things.
-First, set `OBJ_ATTR.attr0`{8} to indicate this is a affine sprite.
-Second, put a number between 0 and 31 into `OBJ_ATTR.attr1`{8-C}.
-This number indicates which of the 32 Object Affine Matrices (OBJ_AFFINE structures) should be used.
-In case you've forgot, the `OBJ_AFFINE` looks like this:
+First, set `OBJ_ATTR.attr0{8}` to indicate this is a affine sprite.
+Second, put a number between 0 and 31 into `OBJ_ATTR.attr1{8-C}`.
+This number indicates which of the 32 Object Affine Matrices (`OBJ_AFFINE` structures) should be used.
+In case you've forgotten, the `OBJ_AFFINE` looks like this:

 ```c
 typedef struct OBJ_AFFINE